DW Controls Pty Ltd

 In electrical switchboards and switchgear assemblies, segregation refers to the physical separation of different functional units, conductors, and busbars inside the assembly.
 The purpose of segregation is to improve safety, reliability, and maintainability by reducing the risk of accidental contact, electrical faults spreading, or short circuits.

-The IEC 61439 / IEC 60439 standards (for low-voltage switchgear and control gear assemblies) define the forms of internal separation (segregation).
+The AS/NZS 61439 standards (for low-voltage switchgear and control gear assemblies) define the forms of internal separation (segregation).
 These are known as Form 1, Form 2, Form 3, and Form 4, with increasing levels of segregation.

 Form 1